How to File Taxes: A Pain-Free Guide for the First-Timers and Everyone Else

 But more specific requirements are determined by other aspects of your filing status, such as your marital status and whether or not you have dependents.

-The best way to determine whether or not you need to file a tax return is to use the IRS’s free online tool, which takes about 12 minutes and gives you a definitive answer.
+But the best way to determine whether or not you need to file a tax return is to use the IRS’s free online tool, which takes about 12 minutes to use and gives you a definitive answer.

 How Are Your Taxes Calculated?

-All right, so you’ve successfully determined whether or not you’re required to file a return.
+All right, so you’ve successfully determined whether you’re required to file a return.

 Now for the real fun: figuring out exactly how much you owe — or are owed.

 Your federal income tax is determined according to income brackets, which scale up in percentage as your overall income increases.
-In 2018, there are seven federal income tax brackets, ranging from 10% to 37% of your income.
+For 2019 there are seven federal income tax brackets, ranging from 10% to 37% of your income.

 - South Dakota